Eric Hosmer Player Props: Cubs vs. Athletics

 Athletics Pitching Rankings

+- The 7.1 strikeouts per nine innings put together by the Athletics pitching staff ranks 29th in MLB.

-- The Athletics have a 7.74 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics' 7.47 team ERA ranks last across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.